WHAT TO DO IN MONTREUX – PLACES TO VISIT AND THINGS TO DO

 Flowers, flowers, and more flowers are lined up along the promenade in all different shapes and colors.
 The clear water of Lake Geneva and the picturesque mountains make Montreux pretty perfect to me!

-Since the promenade is so pretty, I recommend starting the day with a stroll along the promenade (though it is even more charming in the evening).
+Since the promenade is so gorgeous, I recommend starting the day with a stroll along the promenade (though it is even more charming in the evening).

 The region of Montreux makes it pretty easy for people to swim in Lake Geneva.
 There are so many spots that allow you to jump into the lake.
 Sometimes there are even some loungers provided to the people for free.
 Plan for some time to rest, swim, and enjoy this lovely atmosphere.